 Regrettably, the school is not able to meet the funding needs of every qualified student, and an offer of admission does not guarantee that a candidate will also qualify for or receive financial aid.

 Families who have applied for financial aid are given a one-week grace period from the date of their award letter to accept or appeal the award.
-All requests to withdraw a student must be made in writing via email to the Admission Office.

 If you feel that there are circumstances that may have been overlooked in the original application then you may request an appeal.
 To appeal an award, please contact Margie Stanbrook, Director of Financial Aid.
 She will review your application and may request additional information or documentation.
 Then, your appeal will go before the Financial Aid Committee for review at its next scheduled meeting.